Palestinian Declaration of Independence: Immediate responses in the occupied territories and Israel

-Minister of Industry and Trade Ariel Sharon described the decalaration as "a very dangerous development," and called for Israel to annex parts of the West Bank as a response.
+Minister of Industry and Trade Ariel Sharon described the decalaration as "a very dangerous development", and called for Israel to annex parts of the West Bank as a response.
 MK Benjamin Netanyahu, who recently completed his term as Permanent Representative of Israel to the United Nations, described the declaration as "a mere public relations gimmick devoid of value."
 Chief of the General Staff Dan Shomron warned Palestinians that "after a year in which they have been paying the full price, all they can get from the PNC overseas is appeals to the heart, festive declarations and nothing beyond it."
 Central Command head Amram Mitzna stated that "the declaration is disant from the territories, and from reality...
 Residents of the territories have very quickly realized that it is the State of Israel that governs here, through the security forces, and that no meaning can be given to this declaration.
 We are the ones who determine what will happen."

 Due to the curfew imposed on the territories by the Israeli military, public celebrations of the declaration were limited among Palestinian residents, however, the declaration was largely received positively.
 According to The New York Times, "despite the warnings, Palestinians in Gaza took to the streets as soon as the patrols disappeared.
 They banged on drums, clapped, sang and set off fireworks in celebration.
 When the army returned, the revelers fled."
-Prominent Palestinian newspaper editor Hanna Siniora stated that he felt "the same joy I experienced at the birth of my first child," describing the declaration as "a triumph for the voice of moderation within the Palestinian camp."
+According to Time Magazine, "shopkeepers in Arab East Jerusalem passed out chocolates and local residents exchanged greetings of “Mabrouk” (congratulations)."
+Journalist Joel Greenberg described how some Palestinians circumvented the imposed power cuts and "hooked up their television sets to car batteries and held 'independence parties' with their neighbors", and a celebration held by the staff of the Al-Ittihad Hospital in Nablus: "employees at the Ittihad Nisai Hospital in Nablus blared the Palestinian anthem Biladi (My Country) over a tape recorder and sang nationalist songs.
+Masked youths flew balloons bearing the colors of the Palestinian flag from the roof of the building while a youth carried a Palestinian flag, to the applause of the crowd.
+The impromptu ceremony brought cheers and whistles from adjacent homes, whose occupants stepped outside in violation of the curfew.
+Soldiers arrived at the hospital and broke up the celebration."
+Prominent Palestinian newspaper editor Hanna Siniora stated that he felt "the same joy I experienced at the birth of my first child", describing the declaration as "a triumph for the voice of moderation within the Palestinian camp."
 Prominent Palestinian scholar Sari Nusseibeh described it as "a memorable day in our history" that he hoped would "establish peace in the region."
 Birzeit University president Hanna Nasser stated that "this may not lead us to actual independence, but it’s the first step in that direction...
 Now, the Palestinians in the West Bank have a more defined aim and, more importantly, the Palestinians both inside and outside the occupied territories will be in agreement over these aims."